Newmarket Additional Residential Units: What Homeowners Should Know in 2026

 More long-term flexibility

-A more strategic view of the property itself
+A more strategic view of the property

 A different resale conversation

-A permit, zoning, and registration reality check
+A permit and zoning reality check

-What buyers should pay attention to.
+What buyers should pay attention to

-If you are searching in Newmarket, additional residential unit potential should not be treated as a generic “bonus feature.”
+If you are searching in Newmarket, additional residential unit potential should not be treated as a generic bonus feature.
 It is more useful as a property-analysis lens.

 The better question is whether a home appears to offer stronger long-term usability than competing options.
 That may include lot configuration, access, privacy, detached structure potential, servicing practicality, parking, and whether the property seems to fit the kind of flexibility the buyer may want later.

-What this does not automatically mean.
+What this does not automatically mean

 It does not mean every Newmarket home can or should add an additional unit.
 It does not mean homeowners should assume approval without checking zoning, servicing, site conditions, parking, setbacks, registration requirements, building permits, and building code requirements.